kog/cachesplain/README.md

 =============
 *** TBA: Travis build status ***

 This readme provides a basic set of information about CacheSplain.
 CacheSplain is MIT licensed.
-Please see LICENSE.txt for details **(TBA: GitHub link) **.
+Please see [LICENSE.txt](https://github.com/kog/cachesplain/blob/master/LICENSE.txt) for details.

 It helps if you have .NET already installed (Mono, MS CLR), libpcap installed (via WireShark or otherwise) and have some familiarity with the [Memcached binary protocol](https://code.google.com/p/memcached/wiki/BinaryProtocolRevamped).